 To select domains to purchase, the adversary can either prioritize cheap domains that host multiple URLs in the dataset (minimizing the cost per poisoned URL), or domains that host content with specific auxiliary data $c_i$ (recall that the adversary \emph{cannot} modify the auxiliary data contained in the distributed dataset index).
 We show that split-view poisoning is effective in practice, as the index of most web-scale datasets remain unchanged long after their first publication, even after a significant fraction of the data goes stale.
 And critically, very few (and no modern) datasets include any form of cryptographic \emph{integrity} check of the downloaded content.

-\paragraph{Frontrunning poisoning} Our second attack extends the scope of split-view poisoning to the settings where an adversary does \emph{not} have sustained control over web resources indexed by the dataset.
-Instead, the adversary can only modify web content for a short time period (e.g., a few minutes) before the malicious modification is detected.
+\paragraph{Frontrunning poisoning} Our second attack extends the scope of split-view poisoning to the setting where an adversary does \emph{not} have sustained control over web resources indexed by the dataset.
+Instead, the adversary can only modify web content for a short period (e.g., a few minutes) before the malicious edits are detected.

-This setting is common for datasets that aggregate content published on crowdsourced web pages, such as on Wikipedia.
+This setting is common for datasets that aggregate content published on crowdsourced web pages, e.g., Wikipedia.
 Indeed, it is easy to \emph{temporarily} edit Wikipedia to vandalize its contents \cite{stvilia2008information,shachaf2010beyond}.
-A naive adversary might thus poison some Wikipedia content at arbitrary times and hope that a dataset curator will scrape the poisoned pages before the malicious edits are reverted.
-However, Wikipedia vandalism is reverted in a few minutes on average\cite{wiki:vandal}, so any randomly-timed malicious edits are unlikely to affect a dataset collection.
+A naive adversary might thus poison Wikipedia at arbitrary times and hope that a dataset curator will scrape the poisoned pages before the malicious edits are reverted.
+However, Wikipedia vandalism is reverted in a few minutes on average~\cite{wiki:vandal}, so randomly-timed malicious edits are unlikely to affect dataset collection.